Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Estimation of the Number and Locations of Multiple Human Targets with Clustering

-In the above-described process, two or more clusters may be generated erroneously for the same target.
-In such cases, the corresponding clusters would be located close to each other, which is contradictory considering the typical size of the human body.
-In this study, we follow the steps given below for integrating multiple clusters that have been incorrectly split.
-It is assumed that the typical horizontal cross-section of the human body has a diameter $D$.
-We suppose that $M$ clusters $C^1,C^2\cdots, C^M$ are input by the process described in the previous section. \begin{enumerate} \item Calculate the centroid of each cluster.
-The centroids, denoted by ${\bm c_1},{\bm c_2},\cdots,{\bm c_M}$, are points on the $x$-$y$ plane, which are the cartesian coordinates converted from the $r$-$\theta$ plane. \item Calculate the distance $g_{i,j}=\| {\bm c_i}-{\bm c_j}\Vert \;\;(i,j=1,2,\cdots,M)$ between each centroid. \item If $D>\min_{i,j}\; g_{i,j}$, consolidate the clusters $C^{i^*}$ and $C^{j^*}$ letting $(i^*,j^*)=\arg\min_{i,j} g_{i,j}$, and return to step (1).
-If $D\leq\min_{i,j}\; g_{i,j}$, stop. \end{enumerate} Here, we assume $D=0.6$ m.
-The final number of clusters generated by the above process is output as an estimate of the number of participants.
-Furthermore, the proposed method determines the representative position of each cluster as the position where the value of radar image $I_\mathrm{P}$ is maximum within the cluster area.
+In the proposed method, two or more clusters may be generated erroneously for the same target.
+In such cases, the corresponding clusters would be located close to each other.
+Such an erroneous clustering can be detected by considering the typical size of the human body $D$, where we set $D=0.6$ m empirically.
+In this paper, we propose the following steps for merging multiple clusters that have been incorrectly split.
+Let us assume that $M$ clusters $C^1,C^2\cdots, C^M$ are generated using the method proposed in the previous section. \begin{enumerate} \item Calculate the centroid of each cluster.
+The centroids, denoted by ${\bm c_1},{\bm c_2},\cdots,{\bm c_M}$, are points on the $x$--$y$ plane, which are the Cartesian coordinates converted from the $r$--$\theta$ plane. \item Calculate the distance $g_{i,j}=\| {\bm c_i}-{\bm c_j}\Vert \;\;(i,j=1,2,\cdots,M)$ between each centroid pair. \item If $D>\min_{i,j} g_{i,j}$, merge clusters $C^{i^*}$ and $C^{j^*}$ letting $(i^*,j^*)=\arg\min_{i,j} g_{i,j}$ and return to step (1) unless $D\leq\min_{i,j} g_{i,j}$. \end{enumerate} The final number of clusters generated by the above process is output as an estimate of the number of participants.
+After applying this cluster merging method, the representative position of each cluster is determined as the position where the value of the radar image $I_\mathrm{P}$ is a maximum within the cluster area.